Julius-A4/Julius-A4/README.md

 ### Hi there 👋, I'm Julius!
-I am currently a Senior at Old Dominion Univeristy majoring in Game Studies and Design looking to get into the Gaming Industry.
+I am currently a Senior at Old Dominion Univeristy majoring in Game Studies and Design looking to further my experience in the Gaming Industry.